 In contrast, if your company does invest in a demand generation strategy then you'll likely see sustainable growth over the next several years, as prospects respond to your brand's highly-publicized unique selling proposition, take advantage of your company's personalized content, and share their positive experience with friends and family members.

 Looking for some quick to deploy ideas to delight your customers and increase the return on your marketing investment?
-Download the eBook titled "15 Tips to Delight your Customers and Increase ROI."
+Download the eBook titled "Guide to Demand Generation Marketing"